chadrem/totem/README.md

     $ totem new my_app

+You must now setup Bundler (and rvm, rbenv, etc) for your new project:

+    $ bundle

 You can now create your custom classes in the "app" directory.
 You will need to manually "require" your classes in "app/loader.rb" since there isn't an auto-loader.